 The five-day nomination period begins when the writs of election have been issued by the Chief Electoral Officer.
-The writs are issued 29 days before polling day.
+Writs are issued 29 days before polling day.

-Any eligible person who is interested in becoming a Candidate can download the Nomination Paper (form 2010) from electionsnwt.ca or obtain one from their Returning Officer.
+Any eligible person interested in becoming a Candidate can access the Nomination Paper below or obtain one from their Returning Officer.

 The Nomination Paper must be submitted in person by the Nomination Contestant or their Official Agent to the Returning Officer, Assistant Returning Officer, or Additional Assistant Returning Officer in the district in which the contestant wishes to be a Candidate.
 Nomination Papers are not accepted by email, fax, or courier.

 Ensure that parts 1 through 4 of the Nomination Paper are fully completed before submitting them to the Returning Officer.

 Nomination Contestants have the option to submit a photo to be printed on the ballot.

 The photo must have been taken within the past 12 months and must present a frontal view of the candidate’s head and shoulders.

 Digital photos cannot exceed 2MB and must be at least 500x500 pixels.
 Printed photos must be at least 2.54cm in width and 3.81cm in height.

 No head coverings are allowed in the photo unless required for religious or medical reasons.

 The photo must be submitted with the Nomination Paper.
 Photos cannot be submitted after the Nomination Paper has been accepted.